 Most likely, your borrowing rights have been suspended.
 This may result from unpaid fines or inadequate customer details.
 Please contact the library.

 If you are unable to return the books, call the library and the loans will be renewed one final time.
-After that they must be returned, but you can borrow them again if there are no requests.
+After that they must be returned, but you can borrow them again if there are no reservations.